+ENG 170.
+INTRODUCTION TO LITERATURE: SHORT STORY AND NOVEL.....

-ENG 210.
-CHILDREN'S LITERATURE.......
-3 credit hours Survey of prose, poetry and illustrated books suitable for the elementary grades and for children through the early adolescent years.
+Survey of prose, poetry and illustrated books suitable for the elementary grades and for children through the early adolescent years.
 Required of students entering elementary education.
-Also for library studies or work, teacher aide program, nursery and day care work, and as general education for parents.
+Also for library studies or work, teacher aide program, nursery and day care work and as general education for parents.